nolarifi/TP_Snakemake/atacseq/README.md

  2. Snakemake file is lauched for the first rule in order to permit the decompression of the fastq.gz files.
      -As a first step in the learning approach, we have to pass to Snakemake the name of the result files we want to generate: snakemake --cores all --snakefile scripts/Snakefile tmp/ss_50k_0h_R1_1.fastq tmp/ss_50k_0h_R1_2.fastq tmp/ss_50k_0h_R2_1.fastq tmp/ss_50k_0h_R2_2.fastq tmp/ss_50k_0h_R3_1.fastq tmp/ss_50k_0h_R3_2.fastq tmp/ss_50k_24h_R1_1.fastq tmp/ss_50k_24h_R1_2.fastq tmp/ss_50k_24h_R2_1.fastq tmp/ss_50k_24h_R2_2.fastq tmp/ss_50k_24h_R3_1.fastq tmp/ss_50k_24h_R3_2.fastq

+IV.
+Handling filenames
+   atacseq/scripts/config/config.yaml : to avoid copying all the file names to the command line (III.2) because this practise is not easily reproducible and not in accordance with FAIR principles a configuation files is created .
+This YAML or JSON file contains commun variables and paths like the paths to genome reference and samples.